-The Council of Australian University Directors of Information Technology (CAUDIT) is an incorporated entity with membership drawn from the higher education and research institutions in Australia, New Zealand, the South Pacific, Timor-Leste and Papua New Guinea, as well as six major research organisations, UTS:Insearch and The College of Law.
+The Council of Australasian University Directors of Information Technology (CAUDIT) is an incorporated entity with membership drawn from all higher education and research institutions in Australia and New Zealand, plus those in the South Pacific, Timor-Leste and Papua New Guinea, as well as six major research organisations, UTS:Insearch and The College of Law.
 Members are represented by the most senior IT person in their organisation – generally their Chief Information Officer, Chief Digital Officer or Director, IT.

 CAUDIT provides networking opportunities, negotiates collective procurement agreements, provides professional development, undertakes benchmarking and fosters collaboration through the sharing of thought leadership, experiences and best practice among its members.